Jordi588/Getting-and-cleaning-data-project/CodeBook.md

 ##Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Finaly the desired result, a tidy data table is created with the average of each measurement per activity/subject combination.
-The new dataset is saved in tidy.csv file.
+The new dataset is saved in tidy.txt file.

 DT <- data.table(bigData)
 tidy<-DT[,lapply(.SD,mean),by="Activity,Subject"]
-write.table(tidy,file="tidy.csv",sep=",",col.names = NA)
+write.table(tidy,file="tidy.txt",sep=",",col.names = NA)